 Chairman and principal shareholder of the privately-owned Digicel Group

-Denis O’Brien is Chairman and principal shareholder of the privately-owned Digicel Group, one of the fastest growing communications providers in the world.
+Denis O’Brien is an Irish serial entrepreneur and philanthropist.
+O’Brien is chairman and principal shareholder of the privately-owned Digicel Group, one of the fastest growing communications providers in the world.
+The company is a Digital Operator delivering digital experiences via its suite of 8 apps.

-Mr. O’Brien founded Digicel in 2001 when the company launched a GSM cellular phone service in the Caribbean.
-The Digicel Group has extended its operations to 32 markets with over 1.4 million subscribers in the Caribbean, Central America and Asia Pacific regions, including Jamaica, Haiti and Papua New Guinea.
+O’Brien founded Digicel in 2001 when the company launched a GSM cellular phone service in the Caribbean.
+The Digicel Group has extended its operations to more than 30 markets with over 14 million subscribers in the Caribbean, Central America and Asia Pacific regions.

-Mr. O’Brien is one of Ireland’s leading entrepreneurs with extensive investments across several sectors including radio, media, property, leisure and oil distribution.
-He is a former recipient of the Ernst & Young Entrepreneur of the Year Award.
+O’Brien is one of Ireland’s most prolific entrepreneurs with investments in media, property, communications and more.
+He received the Ernst & Young Entrepreneur of the Year Award.

 Denis O’Brien founded the Esat Telecom Group plc and built it throughout the 1990’s until its sale to British Telecom plc for € 2.4 billion.

-Denis is a Director on the US Board of Concern Worldwide and a member of the UN Broadband Commission for Digital Development.
+Denis is a director on the US Board of Concern Worldwide.
+O’Brien is also a member of the UN Broadband Commission for Digital Development, which aims to increase access to broadband internet across developing countries in cooperation with the private sector.
 He also chairs the Clinton Global Initiative Haiti Action Network.

 In 2000 he established The Iris O’Brien Foundation to identify and assist projects in Ireland and internationally which aim to alleviate disadvantaged communities.